FbW-WD-23-D06/react-intro/README.md

 - **images**: Understand how to use images in React

 - **render-array-data**: Use an array to generate UI using map (loop)

+- **inline-style-vs-css-external-styles** : Understand the "style" prop. and when using inline style or external css styles